The symmetric representation of lines in $\text{PG}(\mathbb{F}^3 \otimes \mathbb{F}^3)$: Abstract

 \section{Abstract}

 Let $\F$ be a finite field, an algebraically closed field, or the field of real numbers.
 Consider the vector space $V=\F^3 \otimes \F^3$ of $3 \times 3$ matrices over $\F$, and let $G \leq \text{PGL}(V)$ be the setwise stabiliser of the corresponding Segre variety $S_{3,3}(\F)$ in the projective space $\PG(V)$.
 The $G$-orbits of lines in $\text{PG}(V)$ were determined by the first author and Sheekey as part of their classification of tensors in $\F^2 \otimes V$ in the article ``Canonical forms of $2 \times 3 \times 3$ tensors over the real field, algebraically closed fields, and finite fields'', {\em Linear Algebra Appl.} {\bf 476} (2015) 133--147.
-Here we consider the related problem of classifying those line orbits that may be represented by {\em symmetric} matrices, or equivalently, of classifying the line orbits in the $\F$-span of the Veronese variety $\mathcal{V}_3(\F) \subset S_{3,3}(\F)$ under the natural action of $K=\PGL(3,\F)$.
+Here we solve the related problem of classifying those line orbits that may be represented by {\em symmetric} matrices, or equivalently, of classifying the line orbits in the $\F$-span of the Veronese variety $\mathcal{V}_3(\F) \subset S_{3,3}(\F)$ under the natural action of $K=\PGL(3,\F)$.
 Interestingly, several of the $G$-orbits that have symmetric representatives split under the action of $K$, and in many cases this splitting depends on the characteristic of $\F$.
-The corresponding orbit sizes and stabiliser subgroups of $K$ are also determined in the case where $\F$ is a finite field, and connections are drawn with old work of Jordan, Dickson and Campbell on the classification of pencils of conics in $\PG(2,\F)$, or equivalently, of pairs of ternary quadratic forms over $\F$.
+Although our main focus is on the case where $\F$ is a finite field, our methods (which are mostly geometric) are easily adapted to include the case where $\F$ is an algebraically closed field, or the field of real numbers.
+The corresponding orbit sizes and stabiliser subgroups of $K$ are also determined in the case where $\F$ is a finite field, and connections are drawn with old work of Jordan and Dickson on the classification of pencils of conics in $\PG(2,\F)$, or equivalently, of pairs of ternary quadratic forms over $\F$.